gogenhub/emergence/README.md

 ![Emergence](./images/emergence-bg.svg)

 Emergence is a language for writing genetic circuits.
-The program is written in form of logic functions, which describe boolean logic between variables and produce an output.
-These functions together form a abstract logic circuts which is then converted to genetic circut that consists of genetic gates.
+The program is written in the form of logic functions, which describe boolean logic between variables and produce an output.
+These functions together form an abstract logic circuit which is then converted to a genetic circuit that consists of genetic gates.

 ## Program

 Emergence program can consist of 2 entities: **Functions** or **Genes**.

-**Functions** describe interaction between abstract variables and produce abstract output.
-By abstract we mean that they can be replaced by any value, and that value is assigned by the compiler.
+**Functions** describe logic operations between variables and produce output.
+Variables can be replaced by any value, which is assigned by the compiler.

 ```rust
 fn not a -> b {